ihmeuw/climate-data/src/climate_data/generate/README.md

 3. Scenario Daily: This produces scenario projections from the CMIP6 data, ensembling over a curated set of GCMs and using the historical reference climatologies to bias-correct the data.
-4. Derived Daily: This produces derived climate variables from the daily data, such as humidex and effective temperature.
-This writes results to the same directories as the daily data.
 5. Scenario Annual: This produces annualized summaries of the scenario data, such as annual averages and extremes.